CoinCulture/evm-tools/analysis/guide.md

 solc --bin-runtime --optimize -o . add.sol
 ```

-In the host session, you should see the contract under `$SOLC_WORKSPACE/Addition.bin-runtime`.
+In the host terminal session, you should see the contract under `$SOLC_WORKSPACE/Addition.bin-runtime`.

 By using `--bin-runtime`, we get the code as it would be in the contract after having been deployed -
 we can test that with the `evm` tool.
 If we use `--bin` instead of `--bin-runtime`, and run that
-through the `evm`, the output from the evm should be the same as the output from the compiler when using `--bin-runtime`.
+through the `evm`, the output from the evm should be the same as the output from the compiler when using `--bin-runtime`,
+ie. the return value of a contract compiled with `--bin` is the contract compiled with `--bin-runtime`.

 Let's disassemble the solidity contract: